demarcoaguajardo/COMP-5130/Course-Project: K-Means/README.md

-# Term Project – K-Means
+# Course Project – K-Means
 Full project outline can be read in course-project.pdf